libretime/libretime/docs/quickstart.md

 to full internet radio station in 10 minutes!

-> Note: this guide is assuming you are using Ubuntu 18.04 LTS for installation, which comes with `ufw` and `netplan`, and that you have already installed `git` and configured `npt`.
-NPT configuration instructions can be found [here](setting-the-server-time).
+> Note: this guide is assuming you are using Ubuntu 18.04 LTS for installation, which comes with `ufw` and `netplan`, and that you have already installed `git` and configured `ntp`.
+NTP configuration instructions can be found [here](setting-the-server-time).
 While it is possible to install LibreTime on other OSes, such as CentOS 7, Debian 9 and 10, and Raspbian 9 and 10, these are less tested.
 Firewall and static IP address configuration will need to be done according to your OSes instructions.